msaij/Digital-Farming/README.md

 # Digital-Farming

 - Download docker
-- Run 'docker comopose up' command to deploy the site in localhost
+- Run 'docker compose up' command to deploy the site in localhost